junegunn/fzf/src/README.md

 # Install the executable to ../bin directory
 make install

-# Build executable for Linux x86_64 using Docker
+# Build executables for Linux using Docker
-make linux64
+make linux
 ```

 System requirements